 Gryphen Specialty Products and Services employs adults with developmental disabilities ages 18 to 65.
 Work performed by these adults pertains to the development, assembly, marketing and distribution of various products and services developed by GSPS and/or contracted services by external companies (e.g. horticultural, hospitality, retail and recreation services).
 These employees will be involved in all aspects of product related operations as well as the decision making process relating to the operations.
 Finally, and most importantly, employees with developmental disabilities will work side-by-side with their neuro-typical peers and co-workers doing identical work and sharing the same responsibilities.
 GSPS utilizes supported employment as a strategy for assisting persons with disabilities to obtain and maintain employment through the provision of ongoing support.
 We offer our consumers opportunities to work in the community for real wages and build relationships with non-disabled coworkers.
 GSPS believes that supported employment involves competitive work in an integrated work setting for persons with moderate to severe disabilities for whom competitive employment has not traditionally occurred.
 Additionally, because of their disability, some individuals need more intensive support services or extended services to perform such work.
 The key features of supported employment are: • Real work: Work that would be performed by someone without a disability. • Real wages: Wages commensurate to wages paid to for comparable work performed by someone without a disability. • Integrated work environments: Most co-workers are people without disabilities who work in close proximity and regularly interact with employees with disabilities.. • On-going support: Supported employment assumes that people with developmental disabilities will need support over time, even if that support is provided by a co-worker.
 Gryphen Specialty Products and Services currently owns and operates three Vocational Programs in Arizona.
-Our programs are located in Tempe, Coolidge and Casa Grande, and our new Chandler site is currently under development.
-For more information or to enroll in one of our Vocational Programs, please contact Linda Lewis at (480)820-7800 or by email at email@example.com
+Our programs are located in Tempe, Chandler, Coolidge and Casa Grande.
+For more information or to enroll in one of our Vocational Programs, please contact David Lewis at (480)820-7800 or by email at email@example.com

 Meaningful Day Program

 Gryphen Specialty Products and Services offers our consumers individualized instruction within this program that supports each person’s definition of a meaningful day.
 The intent is to improve the lives of our consumers and to teach new skills through a variety of mediums and activities.
 The most crucial aspect of our Meaningful Day program is the use of a person–centered approach, and thus active participation from the consumer must always be the focus.
 The program day is organized with functional and meaningful activities chosen by the individual that relate to his or her goals, objectives, interests and skills.
 Throughout each day we hope to instill a variety of skills including communicating with others, making personal choices, eating independently, personal hygiene, domestic skills, developing hobbies and interests, etc. In addition, many entertainment and social activities are incorporated.
 This includes a variety of games and sports, exercise time, gardening activities, arts and crafts, table games, music and singing time, and many others.
 GSPS believes that providing this instruction to its consumers will allow them to increase their quality of life as self-determined individuals.
 Another very important aspect of the Meaningful Day program is the integration of community service projects.
 This part of the program not only teaches, but more importantly provides an avenue for our consumers to participate in community activism and service with their neuro-typical peers.
 These activities take place both at GSPS facilities and community/public locales.
 Most recently we have volunteered with Free Arts Arizona, Hands on Greater Phoenix, and the Maricopa Animal Care and Control.
 Programs are based on one of the following models: a.
 Full-day Meaningful Day Program or b. our unique integration of: i.
 Meaningful Day Program ii.
-Vocational Program Gryphen Specialty Products and Services currently owns and operates three Meaningful Day Programs in Arizona.
-Our programs are located in Tempe, Coolidge and Casa Grande.
-Our new Chandler site is currently in the planning stages.
-For more information or to enroll in one of our Meaningful Day Programs, please contact Linda Lewis at 480-820-7800 or by email at firstname.lastname@example.org
+Vocational Program Gryphen Specialty Products and Services currently owns and operates four Meaningful Day Programs in Arizona.
+Our programs are located in Tempe, Chandler, Coolidge and Casa Grande.
+For more information or to enroll in one of our Meaningful Day Programs, please contact David Lewis at 480-820-7800 or by email at firstname.lastname@example.org

 Gryphen Specialty Products and Services is contracted through the State of Arizona to provide Home and Community Based Services (HCBS) to individuals with intellectual disabilities.
 We are currently accepting new consumers in the Phoenix metropolitan areas, Coolidge and Casa Grande and would be happy to help with finding the appropriate provider match for you or your family member.